seal-io/walrus/docs/CONTRIBUTING.md

-# Contributing to Seal
+# Contributing to Walrus

-Thanks for taking the time to contribute to Seal!
+Thanks for taking the time to contribute to Walrus!

 Please review and follow the [Code of Conduct](./CODE_OF_CONDUCT.md).